Yisaer/ekuiper/docs/en_US/operation/usage/trace_data.md

 ## Enable rule-level tracing

-You can turn on data link tracing for the corresponding rule by setting `enableRuleTracer` in the rule `options` to true.
-For specific settings, please see [Rules](../../guide/rules/overview.md#rules)
+You can turn on or off [rule-level tracing](../../api/restapi/trace.md#enable-data-tracing-for-specific-rules) for specific rules by setting the REST API

 ## Get the Trace ID of each piece of data